weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 The IP addresses of all the peers are not known ahead of time, so you will need to pass `--init-peer-count 3` to `weave launch`.
 `--init-peer-count` is set to 3, as we are specifying a cluster of 3 VMs.

-In this setup, Weave-1 is the bootstrap node, and so its target should be set to 0.
-Only weave-2 and weave-3 need to have  `--init-peer-count` set to 3 at launch.
+In this setup, `weave-1` is the bootstrap node, and so its target should be 0.
+Only `weave-2` and `weave-3` need to have  `--init-peer-count` set to 3 at launch.

 On each host, except for `weave-1` which is our bootstrap node we will need to: